Dear MendMeShop,

 It is important to treat Haglund's Syndrome in the early stages to reduce the symptoms, minimize damage and maintain motion and strength in your foot.
 Resting your ankle, using proper cushioning, wearing comfortable footwear and reducing any activities that add pressure on your retrocalcaneal bursa and Achilles tendon will help to reduce your pain and inflammation.
 By treating Haglund's Syndrome in the early stages you are more likely to prevent long-term damage and chronic conditions from setting in.

 Relieving the symptoms of Haglund's Syndrome initially focuses on taking the pressure off the retrocalcaneal bursa and reducing inflammation in the Achilles tendon.
 This can be done with proper cushioning, inserts, or footwear but may require surgery to reduce the enlarged heel bone if the syndrome is caused by Haglund's Deformity.
-Preliminary treatment starts with cold therapy and ultrasound treatments.
+Preliminary treatment starts with cold.
+Once initial inflammation has subsided somewhat, begin Circulation Boost treatments to further accelerate the body's own healing process.

 The most important factor in healing Haglund's Syndrome (Achilles bursitis and tendonitis) is resting your ankle.
 This can be difficult when you have to carry on with daily activities, but resting and elevating your foot whenever you can is recommended.
 During your recovery you will probably have to modify or avoid the activities that put stress on your retrocalcaneal bursa and Achilles tendon until your pain and inflammation settle.

-The R.C.C.E. treatment philosophy is used to decrease inflammation and relieve the pain of Haglund's Syndrome quickly when your retrocalcaneal bursa and Achilles tendon are inflamed and painful.
+The R.I.C.E. (rest, ice, compression, eleveation) treatment philosophy is used to decrease inflammation and relieve the pain of Haglund's Syndrome quickly when your retrocalcaneal bursa and Achilles tendon are inflamed and painful.

 • Rest and limit your activity, to decrease swelling and minimize further inflammation in the Achilles bursa and tendon.